zhongpc/zhongpc.github.io/opening.md

 <span style="text-decoration: underline">Interested in pursuing a PhD in science?</span> We recommend you to watch the <a href="https://www.youtube.com/watch?v=gUa5CQ0yE6c&t=794s">Seminar Talk</a> before application.
 The presentation from Prof. Silvija Gradecak-Garaj is particularly useful.
-In general, we are actively looking for candidates, please check the <a href="https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/how-to-apply/">timeline</a> for application.
-The general requirements are:
+In general, <span style="text-decoration: underline">we are actively looking for candidates.</span> Please check the <a href="https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/how-to-apply/">timeline</a> for application.
 * B.S./M.S. in physics/chemistry/computer science/materials science or related fields
 * TOFEL ≥ 90 or IELTS ≥ 6.5.
 GPA ≥ 80%.
 GRE is optional but preferred.
 * Please email (1) your CV and (2) a description of your research topics of interest, and indicate which semester you would like to apply.